Surface heating steers planetary-scale ocean circulation

-Over time, the lateral buoyancy gradients become less proportional to the surface buoyancy flux perturbations (compare Figs.~\ref{fig:neg_buo_PDA_Atlantic}c and f; Figs.~\ref{fig:neg_buo_PDA_Pacific}c and f; Figs.~\ref{fig:pos_buo_PDA_Atlantic}c and f; Figs.~\ref{fig:pos_buo_PDA_Pacific}c and f).
-A divergence from this linear relationship with time could be attributed to several factors such as lateral variations in mixed layer depth \citep{Xie2010} and advective feedbacks between the surface buoyancy forcing anomalies and the ocean circulation \citep{Bryden1991}.
-For example, in the $-15\,\mathrm{W}\,\mathrm{m}^{-2}$ simulation, this non-linear connection can be most clearly observed in the spin-up of the North Atlantic subtropical gyre in the last 20 years (Fig.~\ref{fig:Neg_buo_gyres_TS}a) and a surge in the AMOC in the last 40 years (Fig.~\ref{fig:buoyancy_driven_MOC}a).
-The ocean circulation in the increased surface buoyancy flux contrast simulations is more non-linearly related to surface buoyancy flux gradient perturbation than the reduced surface buoyancy flux contrast simulations.
-For example, we observe a slowdown in North Atlantic, South Atlantic, and South Pacific gyre strength in the last 40 years of the $+15\,\mathrm{W}\,\mathrm{m}^{-2}$ simulation (Fig.~\ref{fig:linear_fit_first10}) and an oscillatory AMOC in both $+7.5\,\mathrm{W}\,\mathrm{m}^{-2}$ and $+15\,\mathrm{W}\,\mathrm{m}^{-2}$ simulations (Fig.~\ref{fig:inc_buo_MOC}a).
+Over time, the induced lateral buoyancy gradients become less proportional to the surface buoyancy flux perturbations (compare panels c~and~f in Figs.~\ref{fig:neg_buo_PDA_Atlantic}, \ref{fig:neg_buo_PDA_Pacific}, \ref{fig:pos_buo_PDA_Atlantic}, and~~\ref{fig:pos_buo_PDA_Pacific}).
+This divergence from a linear relationship over longer times scales could be attributed to several factors including lateral variations in mixed layer depth and thermal expansion coefficient, and advective feedbacks between the surface buoyancy forcing anomalies and the ocean circulation.
+For example, in the $-15\,\mathrm{W}\,\mathrm{m}^{-2}$ simulation, this non-linear connection can be observed in the spin-up of the North Atlantic subtropical gyre in the last 20 years (Fig.~\ref{fig:Neg_buo_gyres_TS}a) and a surge in the AMOC in the last 40 years (Fig.~\ref{fig:buoyancy_driven_MOC}a).
+The ocean circulation in the increased buoyancy flux contrast simulations is more non-linearly related to surface buoyancy flux gradient perturbation than the reduced buoyancy flux contrast simulations.
+For example, we observe a slowdown in North Atlantic, South Atlantic, and South Pacific gyre strength in the last 40 years of the $+15\,\mathrm{W}\,\mathrm{m}^{-2}$ simulation (Fig.~\ref{fig:linear_fit_first10}) and an oscillatory AMOC in both $+15\,\mathrm{W}\,\mathrm{m}^{-2}$ and $+30\,\mathrm{W}\,\mathrm{m}^{-2}$ simulations (Fig.~\ref{fig:inc_buo_MOC}a).